SASM235/GEOG/README.md

 # GEOG-Trying on an example

+Lets see if this work
+## This is how the sub heading looks